GKLMIP/Indonesian-Multi-Domain-Corpus/README.md

 ## Introduction

-This is a dataset for multi-domain Indonesian sentiment analysis.
-This dataset contains 489,000 reviews from four domains (hotel, restaurant, airline, and e-commerce), and each review is annotated with one of three sentiment polarities (positive, neutral, and negative).
+This Indonesian dataset is constructed for multi-domain sentiment analysis.
+It contains 489,000 reviews from four domains (hotel, restaurant, airline, and e-commerce), and each review is annotated with one of three sentiment polarities (positive, neutral, or negative).
+As few datasets are provided for Indonesian multi-domain sentiment analysis, we hope our dataset can help the researchers who focus on this research field.
+For more details of our dataset, please see our paper “Multi-domain Sentiment Classification on Self-constructed Indonesian Dataset”.

 ## Citation